 NCLEX Regional Workshops are hosted by nursing regulatory bodies (NRBs).
 If you are interested in a regional workshop, please contact your NRB.

-Pearson VUE testing centers will enforce safety procedures per local government requirements.
-Candidates may be required to prove vaccination status and/or wear their own face mask during the entire testing appointment at Pearson VUE test centers depending on location.
-Please consult Pearson VUE’s COVID-19 webpage for details at specific testing centers.
+Pearson testing centers will enforce safety procedures per local government requirements.
+Candidates may be required to prove vaccination status and/or wear their own face mask during the entire testing appointment at Pearson test centers depending on location.
+Please consult Pearson's COVID-19 webpage for details at specific testing centers.

 No, as of Aug.
 2, 2021, candidates will be turned away from the testing site if their acceptable ID is not valid.
 Review the acceptable ID criteria here.